Program to remotely Power On a PC over the internet using the Wake-on-LAN protocol.

 - Wake-on-LAN (“WOL”) is implemented using a specially designed packet called a magic packet, which is sent to all computers in a network, among them the computer to be awakened.

-- The magic packet contains the MAC address of the destination computer, an identifying number built into each network interface card (“NIC”) or other ethernet device in a computer, that enables it to be uniquely recognized and addressed on a network.
+- The magic packet contains the MAC address of the destination computer, an identifying number built into each network interface card (“NIC”) or other ethernet devices in a computer, that enables it to be uniquely recognized and addressed on a network.

-- Powered-down or turned off computers capable of Wake-on-LAN will contain network devices able to “listen” to incoming packets in low-power mode while the system is powered down.
+- Powered-down or turned-off computers capable of Wake-on-LAN will contain network devices able to “listen” to incoming packets in low-power mode while the system is powered down.